cjoakim/azure-cosmos-db/apis/mongo/java/readme.md

 - CRUD Operations
 - Determine RU Costs of each database operation
 - Server Side Retry functionality in Cosmos DB Mongo API
-- Bulk Loads with a "Spike" profile
+- Bulk Loads with a "Spike" profile Anti-Pattern
-- Bulk Deletes with a "Spike" profile
+- Bulk Deletes with a "Spike" profile Anti-Pattern
-- Bulk Loads with a "Flatter" profile to consume less RUs
+- Bulk Loads with a "Flatter" profile Best-Practice to consume less RUs
-- Bulk Deletes with a "Flatter" profile to consume less RUs
+- Bulk Deletes with a "Flatter" profile Best-Practice to consume less RUs
 - Summary of Best Practices

 ---